Nursing Compact States 2021/22

 A Closer Look At Nurse Licensure Compact Agreement

-The Nurse Compact Licensure Agreement was created back in 1997 by the NCSBN, or the National Council of the State Boards of Nursing, and as of November 2014 there are 24 states that have agreed to implement it.
+The Nurse Compact Licensure Agreement was created back in 1997 by the NCSBN, or the National Council of the State Boards of Nursing.
+Updated in 2018 as the Enhanced Nursing Licensure Compact or eNLC, as of October 2021 there are 34 states that have agreed to implement it.
 These states are as follow:

 - New Hampshire